REEEP Renewable Energy and Energy Efficiency Partnership

 Having had success with the above mentioned initiative, Econoler, in partnership with the IFDD, proposed another regional project, which was aimed at developing an EE building code for the WAEMU member states.
 This project was presented to the REEEP, which in April 2013 agreed to support it financially under the REEEP’s Ninth Programme Funding Cycle.
 According to a recent study on EE in new buildings in Benin, the enforcement of such an EE building code could generate up to 35 percent of energy savings in new constructions in West Africa.

 With the financial support from the REEEP and under its existing partnership with the WAEMU and the IFDD, Econoler was mandated to develop a regional approach to regulating EE in new buildings built in the WAEMU member states.
 The ultimate goal of this project was to develop a regional directive on EE for new buildings to guide the implementation of building EE regulations at the national level.

-If this regional initiative is successfully implemented, it is expected that the WAEMU countries will be well equipped to enforce minimal EE requirements in new buildings, on either a voluntary or a mandatory basis.
-In addition to the energy consumption and carbon emissions savings to be realized, the implementation of the Regional EE Building Code developed as part of this project will help the WAEMU member states address many energy supply issues they will have to deal with in the coming years.
+With this regional initiative, it is expected that the WAEMU countries were well equipped to enforce minimal EE requirements in new buildings, on either a voluntary or a mandatory basis.
+In addition to the energy consumption and carbon emissions savings that were realized, the implementation of the Regional EE Building Code developed as part of this project will help the WAEMU member states address many energy supply issues they will have to deal with in the coming years.